conceptsandbeyond/devsecops-labs/Workshop/lab 3-SAST.md

-Spend 20 mins on above exercise, if you run into issues, please paste the build.yml file from the labs section by using following commands.
+Spend 20 mins on above exercise, if you run into issues, please copy the build.yml file from the labs section by using following commands.